telerik/kendo-vue/docs/getting-started/index.md

 ---
-title: First Steps (Using JavaScript)
+title: First Steps (Composition API and JavaScript)
-page_title: Kendo UI for Vue Components Introduction - Kendo UI for Vue Docs & Demos
+page_title: Get Started with Kendo UI for Vue - Kendo UI for Vue Docs & Demos
-description: "Get started with the Kendo UI for Vue Native Components using Vite and Composition API."
+description: "Get started with the Kendo UI for Vue Native Components and build your first Data Grid by using Vite and the Composition API."
 slug: getting_started_javascript_composition_api
 brand: getting-started
 heading: Get Started